 - Distributed Systems by Lindsey Kuper

 Building a data pipeline is one of the main responsibilities of a data engineer.
-Data pipeline is a process of data consolidation.
-Data engineer should be able to reliably deliver, load and transform data from multiple sources into a specific destination, usually it is central data warehouse or data lake.
-There are many tools which can help you build this process.
+The data pipeline is a process of data consolidation.
+Data engineers should be able to reliably deliver, load, and transform data from multiple sources into a specific destination, usually, it is a central data warehouse or data lake.
+There are many tools that can help you build this process.
 Take a look at the Apache Airflow, Luigi from Spotify, Prefect or Dagster.
-If you prefer nocode solution Apache NiFi is a way to go.
+If you prefer a no-code solution Apache NiFi is a way to go.

-Data engineer is a team player who is working with data analysts, scientists, infrastructure engineers and other stakeholders.
-So do not forget about soft skills like empathy, understanding a business domain, open-mindedness etc.
+A data engineer is a team player who is working with data analysts, scientists, infrastructure engineers, and other stakeholders.
+So do not forget about soft skills like empathy, understanding a business domain, open-mindedness, etc.

 💌 Join the mailing list

 If you like the content I produce, please join my mailing list to stay tuned.